 - Alta Racks Bottom Line

-In fact, we loved the Alta rack so much that after our demo period was over, we quickly realized how much easier it was to use than our Thule platform rack!
-So we went back to Alta and bought their 6 capacity rack (and yes, at full price).
+Prior to purchasing our Alta, we were able to do a test run for a few weeks.
+After our demo period was over, we quickly realized how much easier it was to use than our beloved Thule T2 platform rack.
+So we went back to Alta and bought their 6-capacity rack (and yes, at full price).

 Prior to writing this review we also had the chance to extensively test out the comparable and more affordable Velocirax 6 capacity vertical rack.
 All in all, both racks are great, but I’ll focus this review on why we felt the Alta Rack was worth the additional expense for our family.